Marteen (American singer)

-Marteen Estevez (born April 6, 2001), better known mononymously as Marteen, is an American singer and songwriter.
+Marteen Estevez (born April 6, 2001), known mononymously as Marteen, is an American singer and songwriter.
 He has opened for acts like Kehlani, Fifth Harmony, Dua Lipa and NCT 127.
 Record producer J. R. Rotem discovered Marteen and has produced many of his songs.

 Early life

-Marteen Estevez was born in Berkeley, California.
+Marteen was born in Berkeley, California.
 He and his family lived in Alameda and El Cerrito in the Bay Area prior to relocating to Burbank near Los Angeles.
 Marteen taught himself how to play the piano and guitar at age 12 with instructional videos off YouTube.

 Career

 Marteen began his career by posting covers of pop songs to his Instagram account at age 12.
 A few months after he started posting those videos, he began to receive messages from record labels.
 In December 2014, at age 13, Marteen was featured on a track entitled "What It's All About" by his older cousin, Kehlani.
 Record producer J. R. Rotem began working with Marteen a year later.

 In 2016, Marteen opened for Fifth Harmony, Bryson Tiller, and Kehlani prior to releasing his first independent mixtape, Focused, in August of that year.
 In May 2017, Marteen appeared on select dates as an opener for Kehlani on her SweetSexySavage World Tour.
 In July, Marteen was signed to Warner Bros.
 Records in association with J. R. Rotem's Lyon Estates record label.
 His debut single on Warner Bros.
-Records, "Sriracha", was released the following month with an accompanying music video that was shot in West Oakland.
+Records, Sriracha, was released the following month with an accompanying music video that was shot in West Oakland.
 In October 2017, Marteen announced an upcoming EP and an opening slot on Dua Lipa's Fall 2017 tour.

 Prior to embarking on the Dua Lipa tour in November, Marteen released two songs, "Two Days" and "We Cool".
 He also announced upcoming dates with Kehlani on her "A Tsnmi Christmas" tour and at the Red Bull Sound Select Presents: 30 Days in Chicago event.

 Marteen released his major label debut EP titled NOTHANKYOU. on February 23, 2018.

 On November 8, 2019, he released his second mixtape 8.

 In 2022, he appeared in a small supporting role in the horror film Halloween Ends.